sourcegraph/learn/posts/literal-search-patterns.md

 ---
-title: SHow to Search with Sourcegraph using Literal Patterns
+title: How To Search with Sourcegraph using Literal Patterns
 author: Marek Zaluski
 tags: [tutorial, search]
 ---

 Sourcegraph code search is a search engine that allows you to search code in your own repositories as well as across public open source code.
 It supports three kinds of search patterns: literal patterns, regular expression patterns, and structural patterns.
 In this article, we’ll explore literal search patterns and how to use them.

 Performing a literal search is useful when you know the exact string that you’re looking for in a code base, like a particular function or variable name.
 You can find all occurrences of the name across multiple repositories by using your query as a literal pattern.
-It’s also useful for finding textual content -- like error messages or comments -- in the code.
+It’s also useful for finding textual content — like error messages or comments — in the code.

 By default, all search queries on Sourcegraph are treated as literal patterns.
 We’ll discuss a few use cases to find useful results with Sourcegraph.